zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

  - A connect file is absent.
  - A connect file is present
-   but the _type_ of its connect is not recognized.
+   but its is not recognized:
+   it has neither a `connect` table nor a `builtin` table.
    (This likely indicates the presence of a version of Arti that is newer than our library.)
  - A connect file is present,